qmk/qmk_firmware/docs/custom_quantum_functions.md

 # LED Control

-The firmware allows to read the 5 LED's defined as part of the USB Keyboard spec:
+QMK provides methods to read the 5 LEDs defined as part of the HID spec:

 * `USB_LED_NUM_LOCK`
 * `USB_LED_CAPS_LOCK`